 THE SUMMER KING - THE JOSH GIBSON STORY

 AFTER OPERA CELEBRATION

 Celebrating Dr. Vernell A. Lillie

 Theatre, Legends, Song, Legacy, History, Achievement, Sharing, and Fun Supporting Youth Education and The Josh Gibson Foundation and GNPC’s Youth and Community Educational Initiatives

 10% of Opera Ticket Costs Will Be Contributed to The Josh Gibson Foundation Through the Pittsburgh Opera.

 Funds help to support the GNPC’s efforts to get the word out about the May 5th Summer King Opera Performance, the Josh Gibson Foundation (including Josh Gibson Memorial Park), Youth Workshops and Youth Event Attendance.

 About The Summer King

-The World Premier Opera about One of the Greatest Baseball Players in the History of Baseball – Josh Gibson who played for the Homestead Grays and the Pittsburgh Crawfords
+A World Premiere Performance of the Opera about One of the Greatest Baseball Players in the History of Baseball – Josh Gibson who played for the Homestead Grays and the Pittsburgh Crawfords

 - Story About the Amazing African American Trailblazer Performed by Internationally Renowned Performers